 Choosing a Theatre School for your child

 Choosing the right Colchester Performing Arts School for your child is an important decision which is worth some serious consideration and even research.
-Whilst most, if not all local schools offer good tuition with qualified tutors, the quality of the training and facilities can vary quite dramatically.
-Choosing the right school could be the first step to your child building confidence, having some great fun and meeting lots of new friends, before making any decision it is certainly worth taking up the option of a FREE TASTER SESSION , if that is on offer, to ensure your child is ready and enjoys the school before commiting to the expense involved.
+Whilst most, if not all, local schools offer good tuition with qualified tutors, the quality of the training and facilities can vary quite dramatically.
+Choosing the right school could be the first step to your child building confidence, having some great fun and meeting lots of new friends.
+Before making any decision it is certainly worth taking up the option of a FREE TASTER SESSION if that is on offer to ensure your child is ready and enjoys the school before committing to the expense involved.

 Theatricool does Peter Pan at Mercury theatre Colchester

 Being part of a professional and caring Musical Theatre School can be a great experience for any child and help boost their confidence and self esteem, so what should you look for when choosing the right school for your child?
 Below we have featured some Frequently asked questions with our opinion on the answers.

 Frequently Asked Questions:

 Q: What qualifications should lead tutors have in a quality Theatre School?